faberNovel/heart/README.md

 # Purpose

-The main feature of _Heart_ is to analyse URLs using different third-party services, like _Mozilla Observatory_ or _Dareboost_.
+_Heart_ is a command-line tool written in Node.js that centralize the analyse of webpages using different third-party services, like [_Google Lighthouse_](https://pagespeed.web.dev/), [_ecoIndex_](https://www.ecoindex.fr/) or [_Mozilla Observatory_](https://observatory.mozilla.org/).

 Moreover, it can also store the results of these analysis and notify you when they are over.

 # Design

-One important concept of _Heart_ is to be modular: you only install what you need.
+_Heart_ has been designed to be as light as possible, which explains its modular structure: you only install what you need.

 ## Modules types